Shetland Islands Regional Marine Plan

 content

-The aim of the Shetland Islands Regional Marine Plan (SIRMP) is to manage the marine environment in Shetland in a sustainable way to have clean, healthy, safe, productive and diverse seas, managed to meet the long-term needs of nature and the people.
+The aim of the SIRMP is to manage the marine environment in Shetland in a sustainable way to have clean, healthy, safe, productive and diverse seas, managed to meet the long-term needs of nature and the people.
+The plan's policy and data framework which provides clear guidance and evidence to support a wide range of marine decisions throughout Shetland.

+The SIRMP was created by the Shetland Marine Planning Partnership (Shetland UHI and Shetland Islands Council) with support and guidance from an Advisory Group.
 The Marine Spatial Planning Team have led the development of marine spatial planning in Shetland using scientific data to underpin its policies, recognising the equal value of economic, environmental, and social factors in maintaining a healthy marine environment.

-To stay up-to-date with the work of the Shetland Marine Planning Partnership, download our Newsletters
+To stay up-to-date with the work of the Shetland Marine Planning Partnership, download our Newsletters.

 How Marine Planning Benefits Shetland content